-If you have enrolled in Optional GUL/Supplemental AD&D coverage for yourself or your spouse/domestic partner, you can enroll for life/AD&D insurance from \$5,000 to \$20,000, in \$5,000 increments, for your eligible dependent children.
+If you have enrolled in GUL/Supplemental AD&D coverage for yourself or your spouse/civil union partner/domestic partner, you can enroll for life/AD&D insurance from \$5,000 to \$20,000, in \$5,000 increments, for your eligible dependent children.
 A child must be at least 14 days old to be covered.
+Coverage is provided by MetLife.

 When you enroll in child life coverage, all your eligible children are covered.
-If you are enrolled in child coverage and have or adopt another child, you must report your child's birth or adoption to the Benefits Service Center so the new child can be covered.
+If you are enrolled in child coverage and have or adopt another child, you must report your child's birth or adoption to MetLife so the new child can be covered under child life insurance.
+However, for medical, dental, and/or vision coverage you must report the birth or adoption to the Benefits Service Center.

-Once enrolled for child life (provided by MetLife), your child automatically receives Supplemental AD&D coverage in the same amount as the child life coverage.
+Once enrolled for child life, your child automatically receives Supplemental AD&D coverage in the same amount as the child life coverage.
 AD&D coverage is provided by CIGNA.